At a Glance

-As we’ve learned, your connection to unprotected public Wi-Fi can be easily monitored or intercepted, allowing the bad guys to steal your personal and business information.
+As we’ve learned, hackers can easily monitor or intercept your connection to unprotected public WiFi, allowing the bad guys to steal your personal and business information.
 We’ve also learned what you can do to foil a hacker’s nefarious schemes.

-Make sure you know the name of the genuine free Wi-Fi hotspot in a coffee shop, hotel or other public location.
+1. Make sure you know the name of the genuine free WiFi hotspot in a coffee shop, hotel, or other public location

-If you don’t have a VPN app, at least make sure your computer’s firewall is turned on.
+3. If you don’t have a VPN app, at least make sure your computer’s firewall is turned on

 It just takes a few clicks on any Windows 10 or macOS computer to enable the firewall.
-This keeps the bad guys from probing vulnerable ports that could be used to access your computer.
+This keeps the bad guys from probing vulnerable ports that they could use to access your computer.

-Always use SSL connections to any websites you use while on a public hotspot.
+5. Always use SSL connections to any websites you use while on a public hotspot

 This keeps any information you’re sending or receiving encrypted.
 This is especially important for any banking or shopping sites where you’ll be exchanging sensitive info such as checking or credit card account info.

-Install antivirus and malware apps on your computer.
+6. Install antivirus and anti-malware apps on your computer

-Allow them to scan your computer on a regular basis.
+Allow antivirus and anti-malware apps to scan your computer on a regular basis.
 Yes, even if you use a supposedly “safer” Mac computer.

-Keep your computer’s Wi-Fi turned off if you’re not using it for the internet.
+7. Keep your computer’s WiFi turned off if you’re not using it for the internet

-Public Wi-Fi hotspots offer a great way to stay in touch with friends, family and business associates.
-While it sometimes seems like it’s a 21st-century “wild west” out there, using open hotspots can be safe - as long as you follow the advice we’ve laid out here.
+Public WiFi hotspots offer a great way to stay in touch with friends, family, and business associates.
+While it sometimes seems like it’s a 21st-century “wild west” out there, using open hotspots can be safe – as long as you follow the advice I’ve laid out here.